ddakebono/BTKSAUtils/README.md

 This system ONLY affects remote players from your side, it does not smooth the data you are sending.
 It also doesn't make up for a lack of data, parameters are still limited to the 20 updates per second, they'll just be alot less snappy.

 You can configure a few settings related to this system, you can also entirely disable it if you wish.
+- Only Interpolate Common Params - This will only enable interpolation on standard VRCFT v1/v2 and BrainflowsIntoVRChat parameters, as well as Scale.
+Might not be needed, but could cut down on a performance impact if one appears.
 - Changing the Interpolation Time value will change how long it takes for a parameter to reach the target value, leaving it on 0.05 is recommended but if you want to play around you can.
 - Max Interpolation Distance configures how far away someone can be for interpolation to be disabled.
 - In the player select menu you can also disable param interpolation on a per user basis, that config is persistent.